anynines/a9s-kubernetes-training/website/docs/postgresql/20-postgresql-theory/05-replication-outline.md

 ## Leader Promotion

 Once a leader has been elected, it also has to be promoted.
-In technical terms: during leader promition it is ensured that database clients will exclusively connect to the newly promoted Primary.
+In technical terms: during leader promotion it is ensured that database clients will exclusively connect to the newly promoted Primary.
 Not to the old Primary (which may still be around) and not to any of the Secondaries.

 ## Summary

 As you can see: things get complicated quickly.
-Therefore, following the *divide and conquer* paradigm, the PostgreSQL replication endeavour is split into manageble steps.
+Therefore, following the *divide and conquer* paradigm, the PostgreSQL replication endeavour is split into manageable steps.

 In the next step, you'll look into how replication works with PostgreSQL and **the first milestone is to setup a static three node Primary / Secondary StatefulSet** that will replicate changes to the Primary to all it's Secondaries.